hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 - "Snakemake is one method of managing a complex computational workflow."
 ---

-Let's imagine that we're interested in seeing the frequency of various words in various books.
+Let's imagine that we're interested in understanding the frequency of words in various books.

-We've compiled our raw data i.e. the books we want to analyze and have prepared several Python scripts that together make up our analysis pipeline.
+We've compiled our raw data (the books we want to analyze) and have prepared several Python scripts that together make up our analysis pipeline.